Dive Happy

 Getting there:

 Liveaboards currently depart from and return to Tarakan.
 Tarakan is a one hour flight from Balikpapan which itself is a two hour flight from Singapore or Jakarta.
 Silk Air and Mandala Air fly from Singapore to Balikpapan, and Mandala flies from Balikpapan to Tarakan.
-Booking domestic Indonesian flights from outside the country is near-impossible – ask your liveaboard to arrange flights for you.
+Booking domestic Indonesian flights from outside the country can be difficult – ask your liveaboard to arrange flights for you.

 Entry/ Visa Requirements: